Like That (Future, Metro Boomin and Kendrick Lamar song): Composition and lyrics

 The song has been described as a response to Drake and J. Cole's "First Person Shooter", and is targeted at both artists.

 "Like That" is a "bouncy" trap and hardcore hip-hop track driven by "rapid" and "uniquely southern" percussions, as well as a "menacing" bassline.
 It samples two songs: Rodney-O & Joe Cooley's "Everlasting Bass" (1988) and Eazy-E's "Eazy-Duz-It" (1989).
 Metro Boomin, who has greatly admired the former group, contacted Rodney-O through his record companies and asked for his permission to use the sped-up sample on "Like That".
 He approved after listening to a version of the song that cut off before Lamar's verse started.

-Lyrically, Lamar uses his surprise appearance to directly respond to "First Person Shooter", rapping: "Yeah, get up with me, fuck sneak dissing / "First Person Shooter", I hope they came with three switches".
+Lyrically, Lamar uses his surprise feature to directly respond to "First Person Shooter", rapping: "Yeah, get up with me, fuck sneak dissing / "First Person Shooter", I hope they came with three switches".
 He also rejected J. Cole's idea of the three rappers representing hip-hop as its "big three" and claims that he alone takes the top spot: "Motherfuck the big three, nigga it's just big me".
 Throughout his verse, Lamar compares his rivalry with Drake to Prince's reported feud with Michael Jackson ("What?
 I'm really like that / And your best work is a light pack / Nigga, Prince outlived Mike Jack").
 Drake has notably compared himself to Michael Jackson on numerous occasions, including during the final verse of "First Person Shooter", and Lamar has similarly compared himself to Prince.
 Lamar also makes references to the Click ("Niggas clickin' up, but cannot be legit / No 40 Water") and Stephen King's 1983 novel Pet Sematary ("'Fore all your dogs gettin' buried / That's a K with all these nines / He gon' see Pet Sematary").